isHuangXin/deepcs4plugin/plugin/codesearcher/README.md

 ## Known Issues

 - the `codeSearch` function only support line comment.
-- the model now only support java lang .
+- the model now only support java lang.
+- the accuracy may be low.

 ## Release Notes